 Warning: Do not attempt to use pure phosphoric acid as a substitute, it is too acidic and could cause bodily injury.
 Even a 10% solution of phosphoric acid still has a pH around 1.0.
 Since the pH scale is logarithmic, that means it is 10x as strong as a pH 2.0 solution.

-The original Horsford's method was to mix bone ash--which is mostly calcium phosphate--with sulphuric acid.
-The two ingredients reacted to form phosphoric acid and a number of phosphate salts (calcium, magnesium, potassium and sodium).
-For my test samples I've avoided the bone ash method.
-Most bone ash is used in the pottery and ceramic industry and very little is food grade.
+The original Horsford’s method was to mix bone ash–which is mostly calcium phosphate–with sulphuric acid.
+The two ingredients reacted to form phosphoric acid and some phosphate salts (calcium, magnesium, potassium and sodium).
+For my test samples, I’ve avoided the bone ash method.
+Most bone ash is used in the pottery and ceramic industry, and very little is food grade.
 Depending on the source of the bones, they could contain undesirable elements like heavy metals.
-Instead I've reproduced the acid phosphate using food grade chemicals most often used in nutraceuticals.
+Instead, I’ve reproduced the acid phosphate using food grade chemicals most often used in nutraceuticals.

 For more information on acid phosphate check out Fix the Pumps